 An Overview of the Wave

 Playa Negra is a beach in Guanacaste with a right breaking, barreling reef break.
 This wave is near perfect, and suitable for intermediate to advanced level surfers depending on the conditions.
+Playa Negra is easily one of the best surf spots in Costa Rica.

 How to get to Playa Negra